The 5 Legal Documents Every Adult Needs and How to Get Them

-There are five legal documents every adult must have—each one signed, dated, notarized as necessary and kept in a safe place that someone else knows about and can retrieve on a moment’s notice.
+There are five legal documents every adult must have—each one signed, dated, notarized as necessary, and kept in a safe place that someone else knows about and can retrieve at a moment’s notice:

-If you are unable to make medical decisions yourself, you need to name someone else to make those decisions on your behalf.
+Your Healthcare Power of Attorney steps in if you cannot make medical decisions yourself.
+It names the person you want to make those decisions on your behalf.
 I highly recommend that you name up to five people in successive order to make sure there is someone there who is authorized to make these decisions for you.

-This is the document where you are designating one or more persons to handle the financial aspects of your life should you become temporarily or permanently unable to do so because you are mentally or physically incapacitated.
-Simple things you might not think of but could become very problematic if you are unable to communicate, things like picking up your mail, filing your income tax return, moving money from one account to another, filing for Medicaid, Medicare or Social Security; or any number of other issues pertaining to your finances.
+Sometimes referred to as Power of Attorney for Finances, this is the document by which you designate one or more persons to handle the financial aspects of your life, should you become temporarily or permanently unable to do so because you are mentally or physically incapacitated.
+We’re talking about simple things you might not think of but could become very problematic if you are unable to communicate—things like picking up your mail, paying your bills, filing your taxes, moving money from one account to another, filing for Medicaid, Medicare, or Social Security; or any number of other issues pertaining to your finances.

 5. Revocable Trust

 This document gives your designated heir(s) immediate access and control of the assets you wish to pass to them upon your death, without the need to transfer ownership.
 You don’t have to be rich or have vast assets to benefit greatly with a Revocable or Family Trust.
 A life insurance policy, checking account, house, or any asset of value merits establishing a revocable trust.
 In this document, for which you will likely name yourselves as Trustee(s), you also name the successive Trustee upon your death.

 There are other important advantages to this type of trust.
 For one thing, unlike a Will that becomes a matter of public record, a Trust is private.
 You may have an issue in your family that you don’t want to disclose to the public at large.